lostatc/swtchr/README.md

 ## Using systemd

-Rather than start the swtchr daemon via an `exec` command in your Sway config, you may want to use a systemd service instead.
+Rather than start the swtchr daemon via an `exec_always` command in your Sway config, you may want to use a systemd service instead.
 This enables restart-on-failure behavior and makes checking the logs easier.

 There is an example systemd unit file provided in [etc/swtchrd.service](./etc/swtchrd.service).
 Update the `ExecStart=` line to